algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 Software developer.

 ### 5.3.2 Description:
-Naisha is a 21 years old woman who is temporarily living in an apartment in Orleans for 2 weeks.
+Naisha is a 21 years old woman who is living in an apartment in Orleans since a few months.

 She originally came from Mumbai in India where she was born and spent her childhood here.
 Since she was 7 years old, she had a passion for programming and wants to become a software developer.
 She knows a few programming languages, especially F# and python.

 After she has finished her high school studies, she enrolled herself to an institute of Technology in Mumbai for 2 years.
-She then got graduated and is now beginning to work for a indian society specialized in robotics in Bangalore.
+She then got graduated and decided to live in France, after being hired as a software developer by Harfang 3D.

-The society is seeking for a tool to improve the design of their robot arms, and they got in contact with Harfang 3D's society.
-So, they sent Naisha in France by airplane with a mission to test Harfang's solutions.

 ### 5.3.3 Goals:
-Naisha wishes to use her F# skills to help her society finding a software tool to improve their productivity.
+Naisha wants to use her F# skills to help Harfang 3D develop more products relying mostly on the F# binding.

+Indeed, this would benefit some products on the advantages of the F# language.

 # 6. Use cases